Launch of the SSBN 658 Mariano C. Vallejo at Mare Island (above)

 who built and served on the 658.

-(To left - an artist's rendering of proposed Memorial site in Alden
+(To left - an architect's rendering (courtesy of RIM Architects) of proposed Memorial site in Building

 We need help